2025-04-25 00:00:00 +0800 CST By Kristina Cappetta

 The History of Siestas

-The word "siesta" originates from the Spanish word "sexta," meaning "sixth hour."
-It refers to the sixth hour after dawn, typically around midday.
-Traditionally, this was the hottest time of day in Spain and other Mediterranean countries, making it difficult to work or engage in physical activities.
-Consequently, people would take a break during this time to rest and avoid exhaustion.
+The word “siesta” comes from the Spanish word “sexta,” meaning “sixth hour.”
+It refers to the sixth hour after dawn, which is usually around midday.
+This was traditionally the hottest time of day in Spain and other Mediterranean countries, making it difficult to work or engage in physical activities.
+Therefore, people would take a break during this time to rest and avoid exhaustion.

 The concept of siestas dates back thousands of years, with evidence found in ancient Greek and Roman texts.
 Historical records also show that siestas were common among indigenous peoples in South America and Africa.
 However, it wasn’t until the Middle Ages that the siesta became a widespread practice in Europe, particularly in Spain and Italy.